pollen-robotics/reachy-2021-docs/content/SDK/getting-started/introduction/index.md

 If you are interested in tele-operation and want to control Reachy via VR controllers, you can directly use our Unity VR App.
 More information on the [dedicated section]({{< ref "VR/introduction/introduction" >}}).

-### ROS2 Foxy packages
+### ROS2 Humble packages

-Reachy runs on [ROS2 Foxy](https://docs.ros.org/en/foxy/index.html).
+Reachy runs on [ROS2 Humble](https://docs.ros.org/en/humble/index.html).
 ROS is a Robotic Operating System, it offers a huge variety of compatible algorithms and hardware drivers.
 Yet, if you are not familiar with ROS, the beginning can be a bit overwhelming.

 The embedded NUC computer comes with ROS2 and Reachy specific packages already installed and running.
 They provide full access to Reachy (lower-level than the SDK).
 You can:
-- get the */joint_state* and publish joint goals
+- get the *joint states* and *forward position controllers*
 - use *Rviz*
 - subscribe to various sensor topic (camera, force sensor, etc)
 - access client for IK/FK